Badminton Wales answers some of your frequently asked questions surrounding the impact of coronavirus on badminton.

 What can clubs do to counteract a loss of income?

 A: Clubs should review their income and expenditure.
 If any possible changes could be made, they should look to seeing what those alternative options are available.
-There are several funds available to help clubs regenerate - contact Tasha at email@example.com for help.
+There are several funds available to help clubs regenerate - contact the BW team at [email protected] for help.

 What about the use of additional facilities at venues? i.e. Kitchens, meeting rooms